smithy-lang/smithy-python/designs/http-interfaces.md

 Protocols allow us to define an interface that can be implemented without requiring implementations to have a runtime dependency on the interfaces.
-Validation that an implemenation meets the interfaces can happen as an step during testing, or at the point the implementation is used under a context where one of these protocols is expected.
+Validation that an implemenation meets the interfaces can happen as a step during testing, or at the point the implementation is used under a context where one of these protocols is expected.